clane48088/Team_One_Final_Project/README.md

 For columns included, the first two neural networks dropped the identifying data: "_id", "PatientID", and "DoctorInCharge".
 The first neural network had sigmoid activation on each layer of the neural network, and achieved an 86.99% accuracy.
 The second neural network had relu activation on all layers except the final layer (sigmoid being necessary here for a binary output), and achieved an 81.97% accuracy.
 The third neural network was created to see what the impact would be if the symptoms were removed, so that the model could also be used for those without observed symptoms.
 The third neural network removed columns "_id", "PatientID", "DoctorInCharge", "Confusion", "Disorientation", "PersonalityChanges", "DifficultyCompetingTasks", and "Forgetfulness".
 Since the all-sigmoid neural network performed better than the all-relu neural network, the activations for the third network were all sigmoid.
 The third model achieved an accuracy of 85.6%.

-  **Contributors:** Molly Pfefferkorn, Jan Lelie, Jim Cruz, Curtis McMullen, Grecia Lopez
+  **Contributors:** Molly Pfefferkorn, Jim Cruz, Curtis McMullen, Grecia Lopez

 **Logistic Regression Model:**
 For the Logistic regression model, the data set was plotted using hv plot and we dropped the "_id", "PatientID", and "DoctorInCharge" and created a new data frame.
 Then we used .valuecount() to see the counts for the "Diagnosis".
 The data was then split using train, test, split.
 Then we scaled the data using standardscaler.
 We then made the logistic Regression model.
 The model was then scored against the training data.
 When the model was ran with the testing data model it received a Testing Score: 0.81.
 We then showed the predicted data vx. the actual data.
 The model had an 81.23% accuracy.
 The following is the logistic regression model's classification report.